aerdei/ocp4-upi-virt-fcos/README.md

 # Known issues
 - At startup, Fedora CoreOS will request IPs through DHCP on both of its interfaces.
 This should work on `eth0`, but a timeout must happen on `eth1` for the boot process to continue.
 - RHCOS machines configured with virt-install currently don't reboot automatically.
 You need to invoke `start.sh` once they are in a shut down state.
-- Currently there is no feedback on the image mirroring process from the utility node.
-It is recommeneded to check the logs for `image-mirror.service`.